avisheksanvas/AdvertisementAR/README.md

 # Features

-* Play videos on top of images loaded to the cloud database
+* Advertisers can upload pictures and links related to them to the cloud database.
+* Customers can view the advertisements with the android application
+* Customer can review the product
+* Global reviews that can be viewed by all users

 # Demo